 17.1.8 Where required by agreements for higher levels of quality, clause 8.6 or clause 17.29 of the Code, the quality targets of such agreements will be met.

-17.2 For extended contingent events, the system operator plans to achieve the following quality conditions and limits during and following the occurrence of an extended contingent event:
+17.2 For extended contingent events, the system operator plans to achieve the following quality conditions during and after the occurrence of an extended contingent event:

-17.2.1 No asset will exceed its stated capability
+17.2.1 No asset will exceed its stated load carrying or thermal capability.

 17.2.2 Voltage stability of the power system is maintained.

-17.2.3 Subject to clause 40, grid voltage will be within the range set out in clause 8.22(1) of the Code.
+17.2.3 Target grid voltages will be as determined under clause 41.

+17.2.4 Other grid voltages may be outside the range determined under clause 41.
+Where this is the case the system operator will respond to return these voltages to within the limits determined under clause 41 as soon as practicable.

+17.3 For extended contingent events, the system operator may use one or more of the following actions during and after the occurrence of an extended contingent event:

+17.3.1 The system operator may declare a grid emergency if it believes the quality levels may not be met after an extended contingent event.

-17.2.4 AUFLS may be used.
+17.3.2 Demand shedding and AUFLS may be used.

-17.2.5 Disconnected demand will be restored as soon as practicable.
+17.3.3 Disconnected demand will be restored as soon as practicable.

-17.2.6 Frequency in either island will be restored to within the normal band as soon as practical.
+17.3.4 Frequency in either island will be restored to within the normal band as soon as practical.

 18. For stability events, the system operator plans to ensure that the transient and dynamic stability of the power system is maintained.